mo-shahab/chat-application/README.md

 ﻿# scalable-chat-app

+## Setting up the Application
+`Note: While development, Linux System was used, hence there might be differences in setting up dependencies`.

+### Prerequisites
+1. Install Docker and Docker compose
+2. Install Valkey (open source alternative of redis)
+3. Install postgres

 ## Kafka and WebSocket Integration for Scalable Chat Application

 This document explains how Kafka can be integrated with WebSockets to build a scalable and efficient messaging system for a chat application.
 The focus is on the step-by-step process with relevant code snippets for better understanding.